Support

 Donate Books

-Each year, generous readers donate hundreds of thousands of books to support literacy.
-We sell those books in our stores and online to help fund our programs, and use and give them away in our literacy and book grant programs.
+Generous readers donate hundreds of thousands of books each year.
+We sell those books in our stores and online to support our initiatives, use them for our literacy programs, and give them away through book grants.